 Together, we can win

 We need everyone’s help to protect Crater Lake from logging, mining, and other destructive development.
-If you haven't already done so, please join our campaign by sending President Obama a message today.
 If you'd like to help us reach even more people and keep making the case for Crater Lake, click here to make a contribution today.

-- The proposed Bybee Timber sale threatens thousands of acres of wilderness on the outskirts of Crater Lake—and the destruction could start as soon as this summer.
+- The Bybee Timber sale threatens hundreds of acres of wilderness on the outskirts of Crater Lake—and the destruction could start before the end of the year.

 - We have a plan to protect Crater Lake and its ecosystem permanently, by creating a 75-mile wildlife corridor with 500,000 acres of new wilderness.

 - Crater Lake—named one of the 10 Most Beautiful Places in the world—is nearly 2,000 feet deep.